keul/keul.it/content/blog/quit-your-early-2000-web-hosting-for-netlify/index.md

 * I want to keep my old articles, keeping back-links active
 * I want to stop burning money and dismiss at least the hosting service

-Now my _I like_ list:
+Now my _wish_ list:

 * I like the idea to keep control on my blogging architecture.
   I fear any service, I want to change "easily".
 * I like the idea to continue using my old blog.keul.it domain (although I don't like to pay that much, but world is not a perfect place)

 # Here we are

 If you are reading this, my dream comes true.
-I'm hosting this new blog using my custom domain just using very basic Netlify features and simply `npm install` ing Gatsby with the blog add-on.
+I'm hosting this new blog using my domain and some very basic Netlify features, simply `npm install` ing Gatsby with the blog add-on.

 My old blog is still alive, I just re-enabled the native address under [lucafbb.blogspot.com](https://lucafbb.blogspot.com/) but, thanks to Netlify redirects support, I have proper HTTP 301 redirects.

-Do you see this layout?
+Do you like this layout?
+No?
+I don't care too much.

-I'm sure I will never change the default theme and layout (maybe the default Gatsby favicon?), but it's OK.
+Is possible that I will never change the default theme (maybe the default Gatsby favicon?), but it's OK.
-And th random image below?
+And the random image below?
 It came from the default quick-start tutorial.

 ![Chinese Salty Egg](./salty_egg.jpg)